GeospatialResearchLab/data_sharing/README.md

-# data_sharing
+# Preparing Open Data for Public Repositories

-Materials on preparing research data for sharing.
+This repository provides guidance on preparing research data for deposit into open repositories.